-The corporate governance framework should ensure the strategic guidance of the company, the effective oversight of the company's management bodies, an appropriate balance and distribution of functions between the company's bodies, protection of the shareholders' interests.
+The corporate governance framework should ensure the strategic guidance of the company, the effective oversight of t the company's management bodies, an appropriate balance and distribution of functions between the company's bodies, prof tection of the shareholders' interests.

-3.7 2.1.
+2.1.
 Besides obligatory bodies provided for in the Law on Companies of the Republic of Lithuania - a general shareholders' meeting and the chief executive officer, it is recommended that a company should set up both a collegial supervisory body and a collegial management body.
 The setting up of collegial bodies for supervision and management facilitates clear separation of management and supervisory functions in the company, accountability and control on the part of the chief executive officer, which, in its turn, facilitate a more efficient and transparent management process.
-Yes The governing bodies of the Company are the Board of Directors and the General Manager.
+No The governing bodies of the Company are the Board of Directors and the General Manager.
 A Supervisory Board is not formed at the Company.
-In the opinion of the shareholders of the Company, this is a sufficient and effective means for the supervision of the functions performed by the General Manager.
+The General Manager of the Company is accountable to the Board of Directors.
+The General Manager of the Company is not a member of the Board of Directors.
 The division of competencies and responsibilities among the governing bodies of the Company is set forth by the Company Bylaws, the regulations of the governing bodies of the Company and in the General Manager's employment contract and in the Law on Companies of the Republic of Lithuania (hereinafter referred to as the 'Law on Companies').
 2.2.
 A collegial management body is responsible for the strategic management of the company and performs other key functions of corporate governance.
-A collegial supervisory body is responsible for the effective supervision of the company's management bodies.
-Yes Please refer to comment under Item 2.1.
+A collegial supervisory body is responsible for the effective Yes The Board of Directors of the Company is responsible for strategic management of the Company and adopts key decisions with regard to Company management provided for by the Company Bylaws, appoints the General Manager of the Company, analyses and assesses the information on the Company's operation.
+The competence of the Board of Directors is provided for in the Company Bylaws.
+A Supervisory Board is not formed at the Company.
+The General Manager of the Company is accountable to the Board supervision of the company's management bodies.
+No of Directors of the Company, the members of which are not involved in day-to-day operation of the Company.
 2.3.
 Where a company chooses to form only one collegial body, it is recommended that it should be a supervisory body, i.e. the supervisory board.
 In such a case, the supervisory board is responsible for the effective monitoring of the functions performed by the company's chief executive officer.
-No Please refer to comment under Item 2.1.
+No A Supervisory Board is not formed at the Company.
 2.4.
 The collegial supervisory body to be elected by the general shareholders' meeting should be set up and should act in the manner defined in Principles III and IV.
 Where a company should decide not to set up a collegial supervisory body but rather a collegial management body, i.e. the board, Principles III and IV should apply to the board as long as that does not contradict the essence and purpose of this body.
-Yes Please refer to comment under Item 2.1.
+1 No The recommendations of Principles III and IV have not been implemented by the Company to the full extent.
+The extent to which the aforesaid recommendations have not been implemented is disclosed in the Commentary under Principles III and IV.
+The procedure for setting up a collegial body elected by the General Meeting of Shareholders of the Company ensures the representation of interests of minority shareholders of the Company, accountability of this body to the shareholders and